 The Nearby Lerins Islands

 Lerins Islands are two small islands just 5km off the shore of Cannes.
 If you’re in Cannes for more than a couple of days, take a ferry and visit some the nearby islands.

 Sights on the islands include a fortress-prison for the infamous Man in the Iron Mask, whose identity remains a debate among historians.
 It now has a museum, Musée de la Mer, which houses discoveries from shipwrecks around the sea of the islands.
 You can also see an ancient abbey.
 Monks that are sworn to secrecy on their recipe for making Chartreuse-like liqueur called Lerina have lived here for centuries.
 These monks owned Cannes at the peak of their power.

 Cannes’ White-Sand Beaches

 Unlike the pebbled beaches of other neighboring places, Cannes boasts white sandy beaches.
-Many beaches along the Riviera are private.
-But in Cannes, there are free beach sections.
-At the public beaches, you will still have the choice to rent a chair and umbrellas, but you’ll pay much less compared to private beaches.
+At the public beaches in Cannes, you will still have the choice to rent a chair and umbrellas, but you’ll pay much less compared to private beaches.
 There is also an open area where you can lounge on the sand for free.

 West of the old port is where you can find some of the best least-crowded beaches.
 Activities like canoe rides, snorkeling, stand-up paddle-boats, diving, and boat trips are available.

 On the west part, far away from the glamorous designer boutiques, is a public beach, Plage du Midi , offers chairs and umbrellas, great mountain views, with other amenities and dining.
 It is near the Old Town and most people enjoy the friendly vibe of the area, which offers swimming, sunbathing, and volleyball.